sensu/sensu-puppet/README.md

 The type `sensu_asset` does not at this time support `ensure => absent` due to a limitation with sensuctl, see [sensu-go#988](https://github.com/sensu/sensu-go/issues/988).

+### Notes regarding support

+This module is built for use with Puppet versions 5 and 6 and the ruby versions associated with those releases.
+See `.travis.yml` for an exact matrix of Puppet releases and ruby versions.

+This module targets the latest release of the current major Puppet version and the previous major version.
+Platform support will be removed when a platform is no longer supported by Puppet, Sensu or the platform maintainer has signaled that it is end of life (EOL).

+### Support Platforms

+* EL 6
+* EL 7
+* Debian 8
+* Debian 9
+* Ubuntu 14.04 LTS
+* Ubuntu 16.04 LTS
+* Ubuntu 18.04 LTS
+* Amazon 2017.03
+* Amazon 2018.03
+* Amazon 2

 ## Development

 See [CONTRIBUTING.md](CONTRIBUTING.md)